Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Key books from this research are the following:

 Phelps, N.A. and Wu, F. (Eds.)
 (2011) International Perspectives on Suburbanization: a Post-suburban World?
 Palgrave-MacMillan, Basingstoke.

 Phelps, N.A., Parsons, N., Ballas, D. and Dowling, A. (2006) Post-suburban Europe: Planning and Politics at the Margins of Europe’s Capital Cities.
 Palgrave-MacMillan, Basingstoke. pp.xiii +233

-Most recently Nick has been involved with research concerned with understanding the planning of urban sprawl in the UK and the planning and political possibilities for re-planning or re-working suburban space in the United States in research projects funded by the British Academy (2007, 2010).
+Most recently Nick has been involved with research concerned with understanding the planning of urban sprawl and planing for the delivery of growth in the UK and the planning and political possibilities for re-planning or re-working suburban space in the United States in research projects funded by the Royal Institute of Chartered Surveyors (2012), the Royal Town Planning Institute (2013) British Academy (2007, 2010).
 The key publications to date from this strand of work are:

 Phelps, N.A.
 (2012) An anatomy of sprawl: Planning and Politics in Britain.
 Routledge, London.

 Valler, D.C., Phelps, N.A. and Wood, A.M.
 ‘Planning for Growth?
 The Implications of Localism for ‘Science Vale’, Oxfordshire, UK’, Town Planning Review 83 (4): 457-488

 Nick Phelps gained a BA (Hons) Geography from University College London and a PhD (Geography) from the University of Newcastle-upon-Tyne.